lucrnz/site/content/about.md

 I go by [They/them](https://pronouns.within.lgbt/they) pronouns, while talking Spanish, I use **only** femenine pronouns (ella).

-I am a developer from Argentina, currently looking to reallocate.
+I am a developer from Argentina, currently looking to relocate.

 ## Hobbies: Programming